-It was only recently that I realised I forgot to review this restaurant that is also highly recommended on Tripadvisor.
+It was only recently that I realised I forgot to review Andy’s Krablergarten that is also highly recommended on Tripadvisor.
 My only hope is that it is still in operation after I publish my review! lol

 For example, you can plan tour itinerary from Marienplatz to Sendlinger Tor, which also hosts another Christmas market (which gets very charming at night).
 It is also at the edge of the LGBT hangout, so you can also drop by the Pink Market (also a Christmas market, but with an LGBT zing) or gay-friendly stores in the area.